 - Adopting FAIR principles for research data: Findability, Accessibility, Interoperability and Reusability.

-- Promoting OA publishing.
+- Promoting open access publishing.

-2013 - 2014
+2013 - 2022

 - A national bibliometric tool was launched: The National Bibliometric Tool (IBN) at the Information Society Development Institute was launched.
 This is a digital repository that stores, classifies and measures public data on publications in national journals.
-IBN contains over 32,902 scientific articles for the period 2000-2015.